blackcatserious/traceremove-social-bot/README.md

 The `npm run check:env` helper now reports which variables received placeholder secrets and highlights partial configurations (for example, when only one of the Upstash Redis credentials is present, S3 storage is missing a key, or a social integration is only partially configured).
 If you set `BOT_DRY_RUN=false`, the validator also warns when no network has the full credential set required for live publishing so you can address the gaps before deploying.
 Use `--strict` or `--relaxed` flags on the CLI to force a one-off validation mode without mutating the surrounding shell environment.

-In addition to missing variable checks, the validator inspects sensitive keys for common placeholder markers such as `changeme`, `replace-me`, or `your-...`.
-When these markers appear in secrets or access tokens the checker emits a warning so you can swap in the real credential before deploying.
+In addition to missing variable checks, the validator inspects sensitive keys for common placeholder markers such as `changeme`, `replace-me`, `sample`, `example`, `insert-here`, `abc123`, or repeated characters/punctuation.
+When these markers or other obvious stand-ins appear in secrets or access tokens the checker emits a warning so you can swap in the real credential before deploying.

 ## Folder structure